Favourited 229 times

 This country always was and still is shaped by different cultural and political influences.

 You could meet local people who experienced the Balkans during Yugoslav times, the end of cold war, what followed it and what people made from that.
 But also younger people, a generation that partly did not experience the developments of the 90ies, but is still challenged by structures created at that time.

 Just to get a glimpse on the kinda slow way of living that is typical for this region of Europe, is already an interesting experience.
 Which can be shared with other international volunteers also helping out on the farm.

 So there's a lot to learn about history, post-war societies and organisation of society in general, migration etc. and of course about sustainability, gardening, taking care of animals and working on a community project.

-Since this is a very young project and we are trying to establish a permaculture farm, we are still busy planning and creating basic structures.
+Since we are trying to establish a permaculture farm, we are still busy planning and creating structures.

 There's always a lot to do regarding the construction of garden beds, seeding, planting and maintaining what's growing (meaning weeding!).
 Also constructions like fences, a compost toilet, DIY-furniture etc. are still to be built.